-- "Context Functions" on page 13 - "Accessor Functions (Virtual Machine)" on page 15
+- Calling Context Functions - Accessor Functions (Virtual Machine)

-Context Functions
+Calling Context Functions

-The vSphere Guest API provides a set of functions that initialize and manipulate the context in which the Guest API operates.
+The vSphere Guest API provides a set of functions that initialize and manipulate the context where the Guest API operates.
 Before your application can use the accessor functions to retrieve information about a virtual machine, use the following functions to initialize the vSphere Guest API environment.